GadgetRenu

 How much will my iPhone 16 be worth when iPhone 18 comes out?

-Based on historical depreciation patterns, an iPhone 16 Pro Max 256GB currently worth $633 will likely trade for $380-$440 by the time the iPhone 18 launches in fall 2026.
-Base iPhone 16 models currently at $454 will probably settle in the $260-$310 range.
-Each month of delay costs approximately $15-$25 in lost value.
+Based on historical depreciation patterns, an iPhone 16 Pro Max worth its current peak today will trade for noticeably less by the time the iPhone 18 launches in fall 2026 — typically two-generation-old Pro Max models pull a meaningfully smaller share of their one-generation-old value.
+Base iPhone 16 models drop even further in relative terms.
+Each month of delay costs real money.
+For your exact current quote, visit GadgetRenu's iPhone page.

 Does a cracked screen make my iPhone worthless for trade-in?